kryptoNkn/rust-react-auth/README.md

 - Login with email and password
 - JWT token generation for authentication
 - Protected `/profile` route, accessible only with a valid token
-- In-memory storage (with database integration ready)
+- Database integration (Postgres / SQLite, previously in-memory)
 - Single frontend form (`AuthForm`) for login and registration
 - Token temporarily stored in `localStorage`